opsdroid/skill-travis/README.md

-# opsdroid skill hello
+# opsdroid skill travis

-A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to respond to hello and goodbye messages.
+A skill for [opsdroid](https://github.com/opsdroid/opsdroid) to notify on travis builds.

 ## Requirements